yunusemrejr/yunusemrejr/README.md

     MODULE X1M0D IMPLICIT NONE CONTAINS SUBROUTINE S1(A, B, C) IMPLICIT NONE REAL, INTENT(IN) :: A(:,:), B(:) REAL, INTENT(OUT) :: C(SIZE(B)) INTEGER :: I1 C = 0.0 DO I1 = 1, SIZE(B) C(I1) = SUM(A(I1, :) * B(:)) END DO END SUBROUTINE S1 END MODULE X1M0D PROGRAM Z4 USE X1M0D IMPLICIT NONE REAL, DIMENSION(3,3) :: Q REAL, DIMENSION(3) :: P, W REAL :: E, F INTEGER :: J Q = RESHAPE([0.0, 0.5, 0.5,  & 0.33, 0.0, 0.67, & 0.33, 0.33, 0.34], SHAPE=[3, 3]) P = [1.0, 1.0, 1.0] E = 1.0E-5 DO CALL S1(Q, P, W) W = W / 3.0 F = SUM(ABS(W - P)) P = W IF (F <= E) EXIT END DO PRINT *, "Z:" PRINT *, P END PROGRAM Z4

+Hey, I’m Yunus Emre Vurgun, but feel free to call me Yun.
+I’m a developer and IT specialist based in Istanbul, Türkiye.
+I design the systems that keep data running and architect solutions that bring abstract ideas to life.
+My focus is on the intersection of Computational Intelligence and Operational Technology, at least that's what I think I'm doing. :)

+I’ve worked on and created complex platforms, examples include an industrial-grade resource planning system for clients, a visualization pipeline that bridges graph data with interactive analytics.
+I’ve even built a neural network classification engine from the ground up.
+Most of my work is open-source and available on GitHub.

+I continuously expand my understanding of IT infrastructure, applied mathematics, and science through resources from online platforms and academia.
+On GitHub, I’ve published over 100 repositories, including middleware solutions like a KepServerEX REST API wrapper and various system automation bundles to assist other engineers.

+I enjoy connecting with the tech community.
+Check out my Odysee videos on machine learning concepts or my blog posts and travel routes at yunusemrevurgun.com.

+In tech, I prioritize architectural integrity and algorithmic theory over fleeting trends.
+I focus on building robust, lasting solutions rather than chasing the latest framework.

+I do not care about the "code", I care about what the system generates, how, why, when and all the metrics included in this.
+Is the system mathematically sane?
+Is it robust?
+Is the codebase a dumpster fire or not?

+What do I "like" in computing?
+Time-resistant fundamentals and their theories, the genius math it is built upon, applying robust approaches to real-world cases and creating new ones.
+These are the crazy things in computing that amaze me.